 5. Generating low ROI with a PPC campaign

 As much as 76% of marketing PPC budget is wasted on bad traffic.
 If you’re not seeing the results you expected, evaluate your campaign with the following questions.

 Are you driving traffic to the right place?
-Homepages aren’t designed to convert — mostly because they include navigation, which has proven to kill conversions.
-Landing pages, though, quickly describe the benefits of your offer and keep your prospects on converting by excluding outbound links to other web pages.
-If you do not see conversions, it could be because you need to drive your prospects to a dedicated landing page instead of your homepage.
+Homepages aren’t designed to convert — mostly because they include navigation, which has proven to kill conversions. post-click landing pages, though, quickly describe the benefits of your offer and keep your prospects on converting by excluding outbound links to other web pages.
+If you do not see conversions, it could be because you need to drive your prospects to a dedicated post-click landing page instead of your homepage.

 Are you ranking for the right terms?
 Disruptive Advertising’s Jacob Baadsgaard found that when their blog post “6 Killer PPC Branding Tactics Even Freddy Krueger Loves” showed up on page 1 of Google, it was for the wrong reasons.
 Instead of ranking for keywords to do with paid advertising, the post was ranking for “Freddy Krueger.”
 Make sure you’re bidding on the search terms that are going to bring you the right prospects.
 Otherwise, you could end up generating meaningless traffic.

 Are you setting the right expectations?
 Without a clear message match between your Google ad and your post-click landing page, your prospects will be confused when it’s time to convert.
 Ensure the content of your ad contains copy and a headline that’s also on your post-click landing page so that when your visitors arrive, they know they’re in the right place.

 - Trustworthy platform